oracle/node-oracledb/doc/api.md

-When no longer required, Lobs created with `createLob()` should be closed with [`lob.close()`](#lobclose) because Oracle Database resources will be held open if temporary LOBs are not closed.
-If the application does not explicitly call `lob.close()`, then the temporary tablespace storage for LOBs created with `createLob()` is freed when a non-pooled connection is closed, or when a pooled connection is removed from a pool due to pool shrinkage or pool termination.
-The temporary tablespace storage is also freed at end of scope, as long as the connection is still open.
+When no longer required, Lobs created with `createLob()` should be closed with [`lob.close()`](#lobclose) because Oracle Database resources are held open if temporary LOBs are not closed.
+If LOBs are still open when `connection.close()` is called, then an error *DPI-1054: connection cannot be closed when open statements or LOBs exist* will occur.

 Open temporary LOB usage can be monitored using the view [`V$TEMPORARY_LOBS`][13].